hkaspersen/VAMPIR/README.md

                 Location of acquired gene reports.

         -i INTRINSIC, --intrinsic=INTRINSIC
-                List of intrinsic genes of interest.
+                Comma separated list of intrinsic genes of interest, used with -u.
                 Type 'all' for including all reported genes.
+                Can partially match gene names, f. ex. "gyr" will match all gyr genes identified.
+                Example: -i gyr,par,mar

         -c ACQUIRED, --acquired=ACQUIRED
-                List of acquired genes of interest.
+                Comma separated list of acquired genes of interest, used with -a.
                 Type 'all' for including all reported genes.
+                Can partially match gene names, f. ex. "qnr" will match all qnr genes identified.
+                Example: -c blaTEM,oqxAB,qnr

         -v VIR, --vir=VIR
                 Location of ARIBA virulence reports.